Others (always capitalized)

-Others denotes that part of every human being whose job and interest is to take care of others, protect others, support others, please others, look good to others, and avoid being blamed or disapproved of by others, both for their Now and for their Next.
+Others denotes that part of every human being whose job and interest is to take care of others, protect others, support others, please others, look good to others, and avoid being blamed or disapproved of by others, both for our Now and for our Next.
 Whenever wanting to indicate more specifically the Others as that part of yourself or that part of another person, you can denote that part more clearly by using that person’s name in the word construction, as an example, Dwight-Others (denoting my Others).

 Usage example: His Others felt compassion for their suffering and wanted to do something about it.
 Yet his Oneself was concerned about prioritizing taking care of himself.